MDU-PHL/abritamr/README.md

 ## Install

+### Dependencies

 abriTAMR requires [AMRFinder Plus](https://github.com/ncbi/amr), this can be installed with `conda`.

 abriTAMR comes packaged with an AMRFinder DB consistent with current NATA accreditation.
-If you would like to use another DB please download it and use the `-d` flag to point to your database.
+If you would like to use another DB please download it using `amrfinder -U` and use the `-d` flag to point to your database.

+Current version of AMRFinder Plus compatible with abritAMR 3.10.42 (tested on versions down to 3.10.16)

+### Conda

+abritAMR is best installed with `conda` as described below

 ```
 conda create -n abritamr -c bioconda abritamr